Frequently Asked Questions

 How is this program different from other loan funds?

-The Washington Small Business Flex Fund 2 has a network of community-based lenders with decades of experience helping Washington’s small businesses and nonprofits from underserved and underbanked communities.
+The Washington Small Business Flex Fund 2 works with a network of community-based lenders with decades of experience helping Washington’s small businesses and nonprofits from underserved and underbanked communities.
 These community lenders can assist you through every step of the loan process.
-The Small Business Flex Fund 2 also aims to reduce barriers to financial resources by removing credit score or specific collateral requirements and origination fees charged outside of closing costs.
-Funds can be spent flexibly based on your business’s needs and goals.
+The Fund also aims to reduce barriers to financial resources by removing credit score or specific collateral requirements and origination fees charged outside of closing costs.
+Loan funding can be spent flexibly based on your business’s needs and goals.

 Do I need collateral?